 The CoC includes increases in total income as part of the annual renewal scoring.
-To encourage/incentivize providers to support increases in employment income, the CoC scores (7 points out of 100) % of all adult participants who increased income from any source (leavers and stayers) and % of participants with any source of income at annual/exit (3 points).
+To encourage/incentivize providers to support increases in employment income, the CoC scores % of all adult participants who increased income from any source, leavers and stayers, (7:100 pts) & % of participants with any source of income at annual/exit (3:100 pts).